apostx/flash_tetris/README.md

-# Flash tetris
+# Flash Tetris Game

-Simple Flash/AS3 based tetris game (Home Test Task For A Job)
+Simple Flash/AS3 based tetris game
+(Home Test Task For A Job)